google/trillian-website/content/application/add-tamper-checking-to-a-package-manager.md

 2. The package manager calculates the hash value of the downloaded package.
 3. The package manager asks the hash database if it has the hash value for the package's name and version number e.g. "libfoo-1.4.6"
 4. The hash database checks whether it has previously downloaded the package by looking in its verifiable log.
 If not, it downloads the package, calculates the hash value and enters it into the verifiable log.
-5. The hash database returns the checksum along with extra details about the record in the verifiable log.
+5. The hash database returns the hash value along with extra details about the record in the verifiable log.
-   The package manager verifies the answer from the hash database and compares the returned checksum with the one it generated in (2).
+   The package manager verifies the answer from the hash database and compares the returned hash value with the one it generated in (2).
 If they match, installation can continue.

 ## How the system is verifiable